-- Proposed joint programmes need to involve two or more PUNOs. - Proposed joint programmes need to be supported by the national government. - Proposed joint programme duration must not exceed three years. - Proposed budget needs to meet the thresholds described above (section 3.2). - Proposed joint programmes must be clearly linked to one thematic area of the Migration MPTF4, - to the specific GCM objective(s) under the thematic area selected and to relevant SDG targets. - Proposed joint programmes should include a variety of implementing partners. - Proposed joint programmes need to result from a broad consultative process and a thorough mapping of existing initiatives related to the objective. - Proposed joint programmes must be fully aligned with the Guiding Principles of the GCM. - Proposed joint programmes will need to clearly define the convening UN organization in charge of supporting the project coordination. - Concept notes will need to be submitted using the Migration MPTF concept note template.
+- Proposed Joint Programmes (JPs) need to involve two or more PUNOs.
+Although exceptions will be considered, the recommended number of PUNOs is not more than five, with a preference of from two to four.
+The final selection of the PUNOs will rest with the UN Resident Coordinator. - Proposed JP needs to be supported by the national government, and as much as possible, aligned to the UN Sustainable Development Cooperation Framework (UNSDCF). - Proposed JP duration must not exceed three years. - Proposed budget needs to meet the thresholds described above (section 3.2). - Proposed JP must be clearly linked to one thematic area of the Migration MPTF, to the specific GCM objective(s) under the thematic area selected. and to relevant SDG targets. - Proposed JP should include a variety of implementing partners, taking into account the GCM whole-of-government and wholeof-society guiding principles. - Proposed JP needs to result from a broad consultative process and a thorough mapping of existing initiatives related to the objective. - Proposed JP must be fully aligned with the Guiding Principles of the GCM. - Proposed JP will need to clearly define the Convening Agent in charge of supporting the project coordination.